NativeScript/firebase/packages/firebase-firestore/README.md

 // handle any error here
 })
 ```
-Extracts the fields of data.
+Extracts the fields of the document data.

 ---
 #### get()